 Forms for both householder and commercial prior notifications are available from the Planning Portal.

 The dimensions specified above are measured as a projection from the Rear Wall of the Original House

 Lawful Development Certificates

 If you want to be certain that the existing use of a building is lawful for planning purposes or that your proposal does not require planning permission you can apply for a Lawful Development Certificate.
 This is not the same as planning permission but it is proof that your household building work is lawful, it is a legally binding document and would be of use to you if you sell the property.

-You can apply us for a Lawful Development Certificate using the Planning Portal's secure online application service.
+You can apply us for a Lawful Development Certificate using the Planning Portal.
 You will have to pay a fee.

 It is your responsibility to seek planning permission.
 If required, planning permission and building regulation approval should be granted before work begins.